 The market opens from 6 AM to 9 PM.
 Tourists who wish to buy the freshest seafood should come in the morning.
 And buy directly from the fisherman.
 Make sure to prepare small notes Rp2.000 to Rp5.000 to pay for the parking fee.

 |Every day||06:00 – 21:00|

 As it is essentially a market, only basic and necessary facilities are available here.
-Jimbaran Fish Market provides public bathrooms, a parking lot, and food stalls or warung.
+Jimbaran Fish Market has public bathrooms, a parking lot, food stalls, and restaurants near the market.
 Prepare some small notes of Rp2.000 to use the public bathrooms.
-The food stalls are available for tourists wanting to eat the seafood right away.

 How To Get To Jimbaran Fish Market

 Visitors can take private vehicles or shuttle buses to get to the market.
 Car or motorbike rent are scatter in the main tourist area or opt for an online rental site.
 The rental fee for cars can cost about Rp200.000/day.
 Meanwhile, the motorbike’s rental price is a lot cheaper at Rp50.000/day.